Empire biscuits

 Make the biscuits

-Lightly flour your work surface (we didn’t need to because we’d made so much mess measuring everything out!) and roll the dough out until it’s just under ¼ inch or just 1/2 cm thick.
+Lightly flour your work surface and roll the dough out until it’s just under ¼ inch or just 1/2 cm thick.
 To stop the dough sticking to the rolling pin you can put a sheet of baking paper over the top of it.

 Bake the biscuits